 Vance Worley's change still a work-in-progress

-Worley’s response was that he had not quite comfortable throwing this particular pitch.
-Being a “feel” pitch, the right-hander bounced between throwing a split-finger change and a more conventional circle change, he admitted to rarely throwing it.
+Worley’s response was that he had not been quite comfortable throwing this particular pitch.
+Being a “feel” pitch, the right-hander bounced between throwing a split-finger change and a more conventional circle changeand he admitted to rarely throwing a change-up[PRBREAK][/PRBREAK]

 On Saturday at USCellular Field, Worley told reporters after his start that he threw two change-ups to the White Sox lead-off hitter, Alejandro De Aza.
 In the second pitch of the game, Worley tossed an 80 mile per hour change in the middle of the zone that De Aza fouled off to move it to a 0-2 count.
 After a fastball for a ball, Worley went back to the change.
 This time, De Aza jacked it for a solo home run.